kaschaeffer/wikihistory/README.md

 2. What should color represent (type of user -- bot, IP, official user)
 3. Associate some "controversy index" or measure of activity with this data?

+**Revisions API Query**

+This returns:

+1. "Revid": revision id
+2.  "parentid": (not sure what this is)
+3.  "user"
+4.  "timestamp"
+5.  "comment"
+6.  "size"